Home

 Alcoholism in Marriage

-With most diseases, the individual inflicted doesn't engage in behaviors that hurt or destroy their relationship.
+With most conditions, the individual inflicted doesn't engage in behaviors that hurt or destroy their relationship.
 The non-inflicted spouse usually gives them compassion, sympathy, understanding and support.
 They stand by their side through it all.
-They sometimes grow closer together as a result of the lessons learned through the process of disease and healing.
-With alcoholism in the marriage, many non-alcoholic partners attempt to be loving, compassionate, understanding etc. with their alcoholic partner initially, but then over time their patience is pushed to the limit as the alcoholic continues to do even more hurtful and damaging things to the marriage.
+They sometimes grow closer together as a result of the lessons learned through the process of illness and healing.

 Intimacy

-With alcoholism in the marriage it becomes increasingly difficult to be supportive.
+With alcoholism in the marriage, it becomes increasingly difficult to be supportive.
 Communication breaks down, intimacy is lost, resentments build, feelings are hurt, conflict escalates and goes unresolved, trust is broken and the quality of the relationship erodes over time.

 On the other hand, sometimes the non-alcoholic partner in the marriage becomes severely co-dependent and gives the alcoholic too much of the wrong kind of support and compassion.
 So much so, that they enable them in their addiction process.
 They get wrapped up in the alcoholics distorted thinking process and rationalize and justify behaviors that are unacceptable and damaging to the relationship.